 The overall concept is to develop a tool set which has a library of different material microstructures, damage models, and solving routines to simulate corrosion fatigue failure.
 An additional feature of the tool is that it will allow users to integrate their own individual computational damage models or solving routines within the software tool.
 This feature will be analogous to most commercial finite element analysis (FEA) software tools that contain a library of their own different element types and solver routines for structural analysis, but also allow users to link their own special solving routines and specialized elements.

 VEXTEC was founded in 2000 and has developed its patented technology on virtual material modeling and predicting product durability.
-VEXTEC offers its Virtual Life Management (VLM) services to a variety of commercial and government customers.
-In addition, it also provides failure analysis and component re-design services through its VFA Engineering Group (http://www.failure-analysis-durability.com).
+VEXTEC offers its Virtual Life Management (VLM) software and services to a variety of commercial and government customers.

 Ashley C. Clark